-There are several techniques for implementing social stories.
-Selection of the most appropriate technique(s) is dependent upon the abilities and needs of an individual student.
-Experience with social stories indicates they are not effective for all students in all situations.
-In cases where social stories are effective, results are often dramatic and apparent within one week.
-In the case examples later in this article, several different strategies for implementation are described in detail.
+Several techniques exist for implementing social stories.
+Selection of the most appropriate techniques is dependent on a student's unique abilities and needs.
+Experience with social stories indicates that they are not effective for all students in all situations.
+In cases in which social stories are effective, results are often dramatic and apparent within 1 week.
+In the case examples provided later in this article, several different strategies for implementation are described in detail.

 Three basic approaches are used to introduce social stories to students with autism.
 First, for a student who reads independently, an adult introduces the story by reading it with the student twice.
-With the adult sitting slightly back and at the student's side, the story is read to the student first, followed by the student reading it back.
-Once acquainted with the story, the student reads the story once each day independently.
+The adult sits slightly back and at the student's side and reads the story to the student first, followed by the student reading it back.
+Once acquainted with the story, the student reads it once each day, independently.